abauman97/Mojito/docs/docs/forms.md

 Mojito provides a simple interface for validating form inputs against Pydantic models for CRUD application.

 ## Using form processing
 The `Form` and `FormManager` functions provide a layer on top of Starlettes `request.form()`.
-That layer on top helps to clean up normal headaches associated with form entries.
+That layer on top helps to clean up normal headaches associated with HTML form entries.
 To describe it, let's start with an example.

 # Basic form procsesing
 First define your form inputs as a Pydantic model and validate the form data against it using the `Form` function.